stuburger/yafl/README.md

 ## The **Field** Component

 Field components are the bread and butter of any form library and yafl's Field's are no exception!
 The `<Field />` component is more or less equivalent to the Field components found in Formik or Redux-Form.
 The most important thing to note about the Field component is that you should never name your Field using a 'path' string.
-Yafl uses a Fields location in the Form's component hierarchy to determine where the the resulting form value.
+Yafl uses a Fields location in the Form's component hierarchy to determine the shape of the resulting form value.

 ```ts
 interface FieldConfig<F extends object, T = any> {